zamazan4ik/awesome-pgo/article/article.md

 * No sampling PGO support.

+In my opinion, Intel compilers have the best PGO-related documentation on the market - great job!

+#### AMD

-According to the documentation, AOCC compiler (LLVM-based C++ compiler from AMD) has very limited PGO support.
+According to the documentation, AOCC compiler (a LLVM-based C++ compiler from AMD) has very limited PGO support.
 Documentation has only few words about PGO, and even these words are only about FE PGO.
 No IR PGO support, no sampling PGO support, no more advanced PGO versions or some PGO-related tricky options.
 I do not understand why AMD engineers don't care about PGO in their compilers.
 So at least from the PGO perspective I recommend using Clang instead.

-What about other proprietary compilers like [Cray C++ compiler](https://docs.lumi-supercomputer.eu/development/compiling/cce/) and others?
-I don't know and actually don't care much (because prefer open source compilers instead).
-If you are interested in these compilers - please check corresponding documentation.
-If PGO support is missing in them - ask vendors about implementing PGO in their compilers.
+#### MCST and Elbrus

 Do you want something more unique?
 Let's talk about [Elbrus](https://en.wikipedia.org/wiki/Elbrus_2000).
 Elbrus (aka `e2k`) is a [VLIW](https://en.wikipedia.org/wiki/Very_long_instruction_word)-based architecture.
 From PGO perspective we are interested only in one specific detail about all VLIW-based things - how much VLIW-based CPUs rely on a compiler.
 VLIW method depends on the programs providing all the decisions regarding which instructions to execute simultaneously.
 As a practical matter, this means that the compiler becomes more complex, but the hardware is simpler than in many other means of parallelism.
 In contrast, our usual x86-64/ARM CPUs do this things on the CPU side.